-Partners were asked (through the BECoop IPR Matrix - See Section 4) to elaborate further on the provisions of the CA with regards to results' ownership.
-Special attention must be paid on handling joint ownership issues.
+Partners were asked in the first version (through the BECoop IPR Matrix - See Section 4) to elaborate further on the provisions of the CA with regards to results' ownership.
+Special attention must be paid to handling joint ownership issues.
 One option would be to link the main assets of the project with the tasks within which they were developed, so that contributing partners of each asset can be preliminarily easily identified.